 Farsi, Greek, and especially Turkish (Ottoman) have left traces in Arabic.
-Let’s continue our journey into the Etymology of words.
+Let’s continue our journey into the etymology of words – foreign words in Arabic.

 This term is used in Egypt for prison.
 The word is found in Turkish as well but means something very different: harbor (مِيناء).